 Making your own gin is very easy.
 It's mostly just waiting…

-1. Take a pan or sous vide container and fill it with warm water.
-Then set your sous vide device to 60 °C and let the water come to temperature.
+Take a pan or sous vide container and fill it with warm water.
+Then set your sous vide appliance to 60°C (140°F) and let the water come to temperature.

-4. Close the sous vide bag with the vacuum sealer .
+Seal the sous vide bag with a vacuum sealer .
 Don't have a vacuum sealer?
-Below are 2 methods you can use.
+Below are two methods you can use.

 The table edge method

 I recommend this method if you want to vacuum seal a bag of liquid without using a vacuum sealer.
 Close the filled sous vide bag about halfway.
 Then hold the bag against the edge of a table (or countertop) with the liquid facing down.
-The top of the seal should be on the table.
-Then use the edge of the table to push the liquid down and press the air out of the top of the bag before closing it.
+Keep the top of the seal on the table.
+Then use the table edge to push the liquid down and squeeze the air out of the top of the bag before closing it.

 The water displacement method

-This method can be used with almost all products.
-Close the filled sous vide bag about halfway.
-Place the bag in a container with water (for example your sous vide container ) and keep only the closure above water.
-Everything below the closure should be covered with water.
-The pressure of the water pushes the air out of the bag.
-When all the air is out, close the bag.
+You can use this method with almost any product.
+Seal the filled sous vide bag about halfway.
+Place the bag in a container of water (for example, your sous vide container ), keeping only the seal above the water.
+Everything below the seal should be covered by water.
+The pressure of the water will push the air out of the bag.
+Once all the air is out, seal the bag.

-1. Lower the sous vide bag with the ingredients into the water and set the timer for 1 hour.
+- Lower the sous vide bag containing the ingredients into the water and set the timer for 1 hour.

-2. Once the hour is up, remove the sous vide bag from the water and cool the contents in a bowl of ice water for about 30 minutes.
-You can also put it in the freezer for 1 hour, or in the refrigerator for 2 hours.
+- Once the hour is up, remove the sous vide bag from the water and chill the contents in a bowl of ice water for about 30 minutes.
+You can also place it in the freezer for an hour or in the refrigerator for two hours.

-3. Pour the liquid from the bag through a fine sieve into a bottle or jar.
-You can throw away all the ingredients, we don't need them anymore.
+- Pour the liquid from the bag through a fine-mesh sieve into a bottle or jar.
+You can discard all the ingredients; we don't need them anymore.

-Tip: your homemade gin – like all spirit infusions – will keep indefinitely at room temperature.
-However, you will notice that after a while some sediment will collect at the bottom of your jar or bottle.
-You can filter this out with a coffee filter if necessary.
+Tip: Your homemade gin—like all spirit infusions—will keep indefinitely at room temperature.
+However, you'll notice that some sediment will settle at the bottom of your jar or bottle after a while.
+You can filter this out with a coffee filter, if necessary.

 Serving the best Gin & Tonic

-Gin Tonics come in all shapes and sizes.
-There are countless different gins and dozens of different tonics.
-You can also choose to bring out a flavor of your choice by adding botanicals to your Gin Tonic.
-A classic Gin & Tonic is often poured into a large balloon glass, because the aromas can linger in this well.
+Gin and tonics come in all shapes and sizes.
+There are countless different gins and countless tonics.
+You can also choose to enhance your flavor by adding botanicals to your gin and tonic.
+A classic gin and tonic is often served in a large balloon glass, as this allows the aromas to linger.
 However, feel free to choose a different glass.

 The Tonic

-First of all: the tonic.
-They come in many different shapes and sizes.
-Indian tonic, Elderflower tonic, Mediterranean tonic, Light tonic, and so on.
-If you like a bitter taste, go for the 'normal' Indian tonic.
+First up: the tonic.
+They come in many different shapes and sizes: Indian tonic, elderflower tonic, Mediterranean tonic, light tonic, and so on.
+If you like a bit of bitterness, go for the "regular" Indian tonic.
 Not so keen on sweet drinks?
-Then choose the light variant.
+Then choose the light version.

-Tip: The advantage of the light tonics is that they contain less sugar.
-This makes the tonic less present and you taste the gin better.
-I prefer the normal Fever Tree tonic, but I also often drink Royal Club Tonic (the light version) at home.
-They sell them in 1 liter bottles in the supermarket, and are a lot less expensive than the Fever Tree bottles.
-However, if you want to impress your friends, well...
-What you pay is what you get.
+Tip: The advantage of light tonics is that they contain less sugar.
+This makes the tonic less pronounced, and you can taste the gin better.
+I prefer the regular Fever Tree tonic, but I also often drink Royal Club Tonic (the light version) at home.
+They sell them in 1-liter bottles at the supermarket and are much less expensive than the Fever Tree bottles.
+However, if you want to impress your friends, well... what you pay is what you get.

 The botanicals

-Here you can be creative.
-You choose which flavour you want to bring out.
-You can add anything in principle.
-Decide for yourself!
-Keep in mind that the more botanicals you add, the faster they will overpower the flavour of the gin.
-For this reason, some cocktail bars prefer to serve Gin Tonics without botanicals.
+This is where you can be creative.
+You choose which flavors you want to emphasize.
+You can essentially add anything.
+The choice is yours!
+Keep in mind that the more botanicals you add, the faster they'll overpower the gin.
+For this reason, some cocktail bars prefer to serve gin and tonics without botanicals.

-Tip: Do not add more than 2 different botanicals.
-The botanicals are not meant to overpower the flavors of the gin, but to make certain flavors and aromas stand out a bit more.
+Tip: Don't add more than two different botanicals.
+The goal isn't to overpower the gin's flavors, but rather to enhance certain flavors and aromas.

-I chose to enhance the lavender a bit with my gin by placing a few small sprigs in the glass.
+I chose to enhance the lavender in my gin by placing a few small sprigs in the glass.
 I also added some juniper berries.
-It also looks nice!
+It looks lovely, too!

 There are a few points you should definitely pay attention to for a perfect Gin & Tonic:

-• Ratio .
-The ideal ratio for making a G&T is of course personal.
-Some people like to drink their G&T with a ratio of 2 measures of tonic to 1 measure of gin.
-Others prefer 3-to-1 or even 1-to-1.
-Do what you like best.
-I usually go for 3-to-1.
+The ideal ratio for making a gin and tonic is, of course, a personal preference.
+Some people like their G&T with a ratio of 2 measures of tonic to 1 measure of gin.
+Others prefer 3 to 1, or even 1 to 1.
+Do what you prefer.
+I usually go for 3 to 1.

-Please note: A bottle of tonic often contains 200ml of tonic.
-If you pour your entire bottle into a glass to which you add 1 measure of gin (40ml), you will arrive at a ratio of 5-to-1.
+Note: A bottle of tonic often contains 200ml of tonic water.
+So, if you pour the entire bottle into a glass and add one measure of gin (40ml), you'll end up with a 5-to-1 ratio.
 This is a waste!
-This will cause all the finesse of your gin to be lost.
+It will destroy all the finesse of your gin.

-• Lots of ice .
-This is a standard for the perfect Gin Tonic.
-The more ice you add, the less quickly it will melt.
-This prevents an abundance of melt water in your drink.
+This is a standard for the perfect gin and tonic.
+The more ice you add, the slower it will melt.
+This prevents an excess of meltwater in your drink.

-• Pre-chill the glass and remove the meltwater .
-Fill your glass with a good amount of ice and stir or swirl it around the inside to chill the glass.
-Then pour the meltwater away, just before adding other ingredients.
+Fill your glass with plenty of ice and swirl or swirl it around the inside to chill the glass.
+Then pour off the ice just before adding the other ingredients.

-• Add your tonic slowly .
-This will keep your perfect Gin & Tonic sparkling for longer!
-You can prevent the tonic from dying right away by tilting your glass slightly while pouring the tonic.
+This will keep your perfect gin and tonic sparkling for longer!
+You can prevent the tonic from going cold by tilting your glass slightly while pouring.

-• When you drink through a straw, you skip the tip of your tongue.
-This means you miss out on many taste stimuli.
+- When you drink through a straw, you skip the tip of your tongue.
+This means you miss out on many taste sensations.

-• The scents of the botanicals are not picked up by your nose when you drink through a straw.
-If you serve without a straw, you automatically bring your nose closer to the glass.
+- The botanical aromas aren't picked up by your nose when you drink through a straw.
+If you serve without a straw, you naturally bring your nose closer to the glass.

-• A straw invites you to stir.
+- A straw encourages you to stir.
 We don't want that, because stirring makes the tonic fizz more.
-This removes the carbon dioxide from your tonic.
-Only stir the Gin & Tonic once after adding the gin to mix it well, then no more.
+This removes the carbonation from your tonic.
+Stir the Gin & Tonic only once after adding the gin to mix it thoroughly, and then don't stir again.

 7 comments